-MTT 162 PRECISION GRINDING (2T, 2E) FORMERLY MTT 146 AND MTT 161 PREREQUISITE: MTT 138
+MTT 162 PRECISION GRINDING (2T, 2E) 3 credits FORMERLY MTT 146 AND MTT 161 PREREQUISITE: MTT 137 or Permission of instructor COREQUISITE: MTT 163

 This course includes more advanced precision grinder practices such as set-up procedures, work planning, surface grinding, cylindrical grinding, tool and cutter grinding, and inspection and process improvement.
 Additional emphasis is placed on safety procedures.
 Upon completion, students will be able to apply advanced precision grinding techniques.
 This course is aligned with NIMS standards.